mattermost/mattermost-plugin-playbooks/README.md

 ![Mattermost Playbooks](assets/incident_response.png)

+## Development Builds
+In your `mattermost-server` configuration (`config/config.json`), set the following values:

+`ServiceSettings.EnableLocalMode: true`
+`PluginSettings.EnableUploads: true`

+and restart the server.
+Once done, the relevant `make` commands should be able to install builds.
+Those commands are:

+`make deploy` - builds and installs the plugin a single time `make watch` - continuously builds and installs when files change

+which are run from the repo root.

 ## License

 This repository is licensed under the Apache 2.0 License, except for the [server/enterprise](server/enterprise) directory which is licensed under the [Mattermost Source Available License](LICENSE.enterprise).
 See [Mattermost Source Available License](https://docs.mattermost.com/overview/faq.html#mattermost-source-available-license) to learn more.